rodrigovz/spring-security-dynamic-roles/README.md

 # spring-security-dynamic-roles
-Simple project to demonstrate how a user can have differents roles based on a selected criteria using spring-security
+Sample project to demonstrate how a user can have differents roles based on a selected criteria using spring-security